-The Liverpool captain endured a difficult end to the season for Liverpool but insists the Three Lions can surprise their critics at the World Cup in Brazil this summer
+The Liverpool star endured a difficult end to the season for Liverpool but insists the Three Lions can surprise their critics at the World Cup in Brazil this summer

 Gerrard endured a disappointing end to the season at club level, as Liverpool just missed out on the Premier League title to Manchester City.